infinum/frontend-handbook/Susy/Guide.md

 }
 ```

-For any other information read the documentation.
+For any other information, read the documentation.